 Why the Taurus-Aries listicles can't agree

-Three different sites can give you opposite verdicts on the same Sun pair because each one is reading one planet out of ten and calling the result a relationship.
+Three different sites can hand you three different verdicts on the same Taurus and Aries because each one is judging the whole relationship off a single planet and pretending that planet is the couple.

 | Sun-sign verdict | Synastry | |